University of Kota: History

 UOK was established through the University of Kota Act 2003.
 B. L. Verma was appointed as the first Vice Chancellor (VC) of the university, while the Governor of Rajasthan is the chancellor of the university.
 Neelima Singh was appointes VC of the university in 2021.

-Afiliated colleges
+Affiliated colleges

 The University of Kota has 175 affiliated colleges and autonomous departments across the six districts of the Rajasthan state, Kota, Jhalawar, Bundi, Baran, Karauli and Sawai Madhopur, which are under the territorial jurisdiction of the university.
 The university has six faculties - Arts, Science, Social Sciences, Commerce and Management, Law and Education.